-The ramifications of what happened at the Supreme Court are not merely a matter of legality.
-It is a matter of finally pushing the Kantabens where they belong – into the dark, dingy corners where even our current government is wary of treading.
+The ramifications of what happened a year ago are not merely a matter of legality.
+It is a matter of finally pushing the Kantabens where they belong – into the dark, dingy corners where even our government is wary of treading.
 It is about acknowledging the existence and the struggles of an entire segment of our society.
 Because homosexuality and LGBT rights are not elite, privileged, First World issues.
-Anyone who believes that has to go easy on Karan Johar binge and watch Hansal Mehta’s Aligarh instead to know that this is an issue that cuts across class, caste, age and gender.
+Anyone who believes that has to go easy on Karan Johar binge and watch Hansal Mehta’s Aligarh instead to know that this is an issue that cuts across class, caste, age, and gender.

 This is an issue where our collective silence has killed and is still killing people.